wouter-swierstra/SoftwareProject/02-slides.md

 # Formulate such a vision for your product.

+^ Actually, this is the product owner's job.
+This is a good exercise to see if you're on the same page.

 ^ Where are the open questions?

 ^ What bits did you find hard to fill in?